Zeleo/recurrence-expression/README.md

 # recurrence-expression

 This library defines a JSON schema for expressing recurrence patterns.
-It's a Java library but written in Clojure.
+It's a Java library written in Clojure.

 Recurrence pattern is the pattern of date and time you establish when you say, for example, "Let's meet every Tuesday at 9:30am".
 Recurrence